Woman, Village Of Bartlett Reach Deal Where She Can Keep Squirrel Box Without Fines

 Code enforcement officers agreed, leading to a show of support as Szenda arrived to plead her case and avoid tens of thousands of dollars in fines.

 The hearing almost didn’t happen.
-Szenda said her lawyer received an 11th-hour offer from Bartlett officials
+Szenda said her lawyer received an 11th-hour offer from Bartlett officials.

 “They wouldn’t have fined me.
 I wouldn’t have had to come to anymore hearings.
 But they wanted me to take down the squirrel box in 60 days.
 They said the babies should be gone by then, and I said no,” Szenda said, “because I’ve been fighting for this for six months, and a squirrel box is no different than a birdhouse.”